kike-canaries/canairio_firmware/releases/installer/canairio_installer/README.md

 # Build

-For rebuild all binaries and this directory please first execute in the root of the project:
+For rebuild all binaries, tools and this directory please first execute in the root of the CanAirIO firmware project:

 ``` bash
 ./build all && ./build installer